aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 -> **NOTE:** If you want to manage Kubernetes, you can use [Kubernetes Provider](https://www.terraform.io/docs/providers/kubernetes/index.html).

+-> **NOTE:** You need to activate several other products and confirm Authorization Policy used by Container Service before using this resource.
+Please refer to the `Authorization management` and `Cluster management` sections in the [Document Center](https://www.alibabacloud.com/help/doc-detail/86488.htm).

 ## Example Usage

 Single AZ Kubernetes Cluster